Twofold Multiprior Preferences and Failures of Contingent Reasoning: Introduction

-TFC assumes an agent who understands the possible consequences of an act, but may not be able to fully reason in terms of the underlying state space.
-Indeed, a key idea in Li's obvious strategy proofness is that agents have a limited ability towards contingent reasoning.
-This limitation is one of the foundations provided by Li for obvious strategy proofness in mechanism design.
-In our setting, the limitation on contingent reasoning means a limitation to reason ``state-by-state.''
+Indeed, a key idea in Li's obvious strategy proofness is that agents have a limited ability towards contingent reasoning.\footnote{It is worth emphasizing that \cite{esponda2019contingent} designed laboratory experiments to detect the cause of anomalies and deduced that most anomalies can be explained by failures in contingent reasoning.} This limitation is one of the foundations provided by Li for obvious strategy proofness in mechanism design.\footnote{Twofold preferences capture obvious dominance when $C$ and $D$ comprise all beliefs over the state space, but is a more flexible model.
+For instance, in a second-price auction, all bidding strategies are undominated with respect to Li's rule, but twofold can yield a reasonable non-trivial range of undominated bidding strategies.} In our setting, limited contingent reasoning means a limitation to reason state-by-state.
 Our axiomatization captures this through a weakened monotonicity axiom.
-The standard notion of monotonicity states that if $f(\omega) \succ g(\omega)$ for all $\omega$, i.e.\ if the outcome given by $f$ is better than the outcome given by $g$ in every state, then $f \succ g$.
-We show that TFC preferences satisfy a weakening of this condition.
-In fact, a TFC preference satisfies the stronger state-by-state monotonicity property if and only if it collapses to subjective expected utility.
-As we will discuss in greater detail (see Section~\ref{sec:interpretationofTFC}), these results suggests that TFC preferences can model agents who do not think in terms of states of the world, and who cannot formulate a theory of how acts result in different outcomes depending on the realized state.
-We shall argue that TFC agents have a \emph{practical} understanding of each act, not a theoretical one.
+The standard notion of monotonicity states that if $f(\omega) \succ g(\omega)$ for all $\omega$, i.e.\ if the outcome given by $f$ is better than the outcome given by $g$ in every state, then the ranking $f \succ g$ must follow.
+We show that twofold preferences satisfy a weakening of this condition.
+In fact, a twofold preference satisfies the stronger state-by-state monotonicity property if and only if it collapses to subjective expected utility.
+As we discuss in Section~\ref{sec:discussion}, twofold preferences model agents who cannot formulate a theory of how acts result in different outcomes depending on the realized state; they have a \emph{practical} understanding of each act, not a theoretical one.

-Our main axiom (axiom 5 below), shows that constant acts play a special role in this theory.
-It requires that whenever the decision maker is unwilling to rank neither acts $f$ nor $g$ against a constant act $x$, then the two acts must be incomparable.
+Our axiomatization requires constant acts to be easier to compare to other acts.
+We maintain completeness over constant acts \citep{bewley2002knightian}, as well as independence when mixing with constant acts \citep[C-independence, see][]{gilboa1989maxmin}.
+And our main axiom says that, whenever the decision maker is unwilling to rank neither acts $f$ nor $g$ against a constant act $x$, then the two acts must be incomparable.
 This implies the existence of a certain frame of reference for any twofold conservative preference: If the decision maker can compare $f$ and $g$, she must be able to justify her choice by pointing to a constant act that she can compare $f$ or $g$ to.
-Our axiom expresses the idea that a choice between an act and a constant act is easier, for the decision maker, than a choice between two acts whose outcomes depends on uncertain contingencies.